peterstephan/internet-of-transport/README.md

 https://internet-of-transport.readthedocs.io/

 # Project Roadmap
-The project roadmap is publically available on Trello here: https://trello.com/b/PPIhscws
+The project roadmap is publically available on Trello here. https://trello.com/b/PPIhscws

+Please vote and comment on Trello to help shape the future direction of this project!

+# Get involved or get in touch
+To get in touch about about the project or discuss how you can contribute, feel free to add me on Linkedin and send a message to discuss: https://www.linkedin.com/in/peter-stephan/

+Cheers,
+-Peter